metamaden/recountmethylation_instance/README.md

 Once data files have been downloaded, they can be prepared for compilation.

-Over the course of the following steps, you may find there are unusual file type, such as files with `.txt` extension instead of `.idat` (see below).
+Over the course of the following steps, you may find unexpected file types have been downloaded, such as files with `.txt.gz` extension that were downloaded to the `./recount-methylation-files/idats` folder (see below).
+These types of anomalies are to be expected when performing a comprehensive acquisition and compilation of public data.

 ![Expanded IDATs and .txt files.](img/example_idats-expand.PNG)

-These types of anomalies are to be expected when performing a comprehensive acquisition and compilation of public data.
-The instance will be able to handle many of these types of anomalies, it is possible that new anomalous filenames and extensions can be encountered when compiling new datasets.

-It is entirely up to you, the user, to decide how to handle files in these situations, and some acceptable practices would be to manually delete these files or possibly move them to a new location and target them in a follow up compilation effort.
+The instance will be able to handle many of these types of anomalies, however it is still possible new anomalous filenames and extensions can be encountered whenever new public data is compiled.
+It is entirely up to you, the user, to decide how to handle files in these situations.
+For instance, you may choose to manually delete these files, or alternatively you could move them to a new location (e.g. move `.txt` files to a new directory at  `./recount-methylation-files/txt/`) and then target them in a future compilation.

 ### 4a.
 Sample IDATs